Are you looking for the best free things to do in York? This is your guide.

-It’s lovely to contemplate its half-timbered design that is a pattern used in Medieval times.
+It’s lovely to contemplate its half-timbered design, which is a pattern used in Medieval times.
 At the same time, you can’t miss going inside the small alley next to it.
 It’s a very unique street!

 An interesting museum is the National Railway Museum which is part of the Science Museum Group.
 The museum is all about the story of rail transport in the United Kingdom and its impact on society.

-Rowntree Park is just a short 14 minutes walk from Clifford’s Tower.
-The park is full of amazing facilities that include an ornamental lake with ducks and geese swimming around, six tennis courts, a skate park, a basketball court and much more.
+Rowntree Park is just a short 14 minute walk from Clifford’s Tower.
+The park has amazing facilities, including an ornamental lake with ducks and geese swimming around, six tennis courts, a skate park, a basketball court and much more.

-One of the most interesting parts of the park is the War memorial which is dedicated to those who fell in the Korean War.
-The garden has been opened since 1925 and it’s open all day every day.
+One of the most interesting parts of the park is the War Memorial which is dedicated to those who fell in the Korean War.
+The garden has been open since 1925, and it’s open all day, every day.

 Located inside the Museum Gardens, the museum has an outstanding astronomy collection – from telescopes to other scientific instruments.